RazeLighter777/site/blog/content/post/landlock.md

 +++
 date = '2025-11-29T15:30:30-05:00'
 draft = false
-title = 'Landlock: an underrated linux sandboxing tool' type = 'post' description = 'Why landlock may be the future of linux sandboxing'
+title = 'Landlock: a cool linux sandboxing feature' type = 'post' description = 'Why you should consider using landlock'
 +++

 # Landlock: What is landlock?